mapbox/mapbox-gl-native/platform/ios/docs/guides/For Style Authors.md

 In style JSON | In the SDK
 --------------|-----------
+`vector`      | `MGLVectorSource`
+`raster`      | `MGLRasterTileSource`
+`raster-dem`  | `MGLRasterDEMSource`
 `geojson`     | `MGLShapeSource`
-`raster`      | `MGLRasterSource`
-`vector`      | `MGLVectorSource`
 `image`       | `MGLImageSource`

 `canvas` and `video` sources are not supported.

 ### Tile sources

-Raster and vector sources may be defined in TileJSON configuration files.
+Raster and vector tile sources may be defined in TileJSON configuration files.
 This SDK supports the properties defined in the style specification, which are a subset of the keys defined in version 2.1.0 of the [TileJSON](https://github.com/mapbox/tilejson-spec/tree/master/2.1.0) specification.
 As an alternative to authoring a custom TileJSON file, you may